| Stingray (iRobot 2008) Wayfarer (iRobot 2005) Indoor

 |

-Integrated Exploration and Localization) at the Navy Center for Applied Research
+Robot for Integrated Exploration and Localization) at the Navy Center for Applied Research in

 Research Laboratory (Washington, DC).
 ARIEL combines frontier-based